janikvonrotz/janikvonrotz.ch/content/post/2025-01/16-sync-dotenv-files.md

 }
 ```

 To store the .env file in pass run `task pass-store-dotenv` and `pass git push`.
 To restore it run `pass git pull` and `task pass-restore-dotenv`.
-The content of the dotenv file is stored as a pass entry in the `$PASS_ENTRY` path.
+The content of the .env file is stored as a pass entry in the `$PASS_ENTRY` path.